ishantheperson/F0/README.md

 do one layer at a time (inspect a sum or product type).

-Recursion is implemented using the callstack, so it's possible to get a stack overflow
+Recursion is implemented using the callstack, so it's possible to get a stack overflow.
+This can be avoided by compiling and running using C1VM instead (use `-s` or `--save-files` to keep the C1 source)